 Anytime an Illinois nursing home resident has a change in their overall condition, it is the requirement of the nursing staff to immediately notify the patient’s physician.
 The timely notification allows the doctor to determine if any follow-up or additional treatment, surgery or medical attention could help the patient maintain their quality of life.
 Unfortunately, not all nursing homes follow these procedures and protocols, which is often detrimental to the health and well-being of the patient.
-Rosenfeld Injury Lawyers LLC represent victims of neglect and mistreatment who reside in Illinois nursing facilities including Skokie Meadows Nursing Center #2.
+Our nursing home abuse lawyers represent victims of neglect and mistreatment who reside in Illinois nursing facilities including Skokie Meadows Nursing Center #2.

 Skokie Meadows Nursing Center #2